ItsANameToo/vanir/README.md

 From the example config, this will result in the addresses belonging to the two specified public keys to have their transactions kept and self-forged when they are sent to the node.

+### Compendia

+When using `vanir` on the Compendia network, you need to perform an additional step for core to pick up the plugin.
+After globally installing it with `yarn`, you have to move it to the core installation by running `cp -r ~/.config/yarn/global/node_modules/@itsanametoo/ ~/compendia-core/node_modules/`.
+This will not persist between Compendia core updates, meaning you will have to run the above line after each Compendia update.

 ### Enabling

 Before the plugin will be picked up by the core implementation, you need to restart the process.